 Speaking of memory, the phone has only 4GB of internal space, of which only about 2GB is available, so the memory card simply has to be purchased (provided, of course, that you want to use the potential of an Android phone).
 Speaking of software, the Samsung Galaxy Ace 2 runs on, in its time current, and now obsolete, Gingerbread Android OS, which will greatly deprive you of the range of activities within this popular mobile OS.

 This version of Android was in use there sometime in 2010, but Jelly Bean and later versions simply deleted it.
 This inevitably makes the interface, which is Samsung’s work, look outdated.
-The interface itself is clear and easy to use, and its looks in the style of cartoons.
+The interface itself is clear and easy to use, and its looks like the style of cartoons.

 This nice phone runs the processor at 800MHz, which will certainly not be enough for fast and smooth operation.
 Video games from a few years ago worked quite ok on it, but with today’s titles, this processor and only 768MB of RAM is simply not enough.